kserbouty/proabono-php/README.md

 ## Installation

-> Package frozen on [Packagist](https://packagist.org/packages/proabono/proabono-php), repository currently unavailable for Composer.
+> Library frozen on [Packagist](https://packagist.org/packages/proabono/proabono-php) due to an error with GitHub.

 ## Configuration